-The remuneration of Directors and other members of key management during the year are as follows:
+The remuneration of key management during the year are as follows:

 Group / Company

-2017 2016
+2018 2017

 RM'000 RM'000

-Salary 8,280 10,635
+Salary 6,694 8,280

-Bonus 1,165 3,237
+Bonus 656 1,165

-Defined contribution plan 1,203 1,911
+Defined contribution plan 865 1,203

-Other benefits 1,494 3,812
+Other benefits 1,073 1,494

-12,142 19,595
+9,288 12,142

 Included in the total key management personnel are

-Directors' remuneration (Note 23(b)) 127 544
+Directors' remuneration (Note 23(b)) 129

 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly.
-The key management personnel of the Group and the Company include the Executive Director, Chief Executive Officer, Deputy Chief Executive Officer, members of the Executive Committee and other key responsible persons of the Group and the Company.
+The key management personnel of the Group and the Company include the Executive Director, Chief Executive Officer, members of the Executive Committee and other key responsible persons of the Group and the Company.

-The estimated cash value of benefits-in-kind provided to the Directors of the Group and the Company amounted to RM37,537 (2016: RM139,215).
+The estimated cash value of benefits-in-kind provided to the Directors of the Group and the Company amounted to RMNil (2017: RM37,537).